Real-Time High-Accuracy Digital Wireless Time, Frequency, and Phase Calibration For Coherent Distributed Antenna Arrays: Introduction

-In this work, we build on our previous research on high-accuracy wireless time coordination~\cite{merlo2023tmtt} while implementing an indirect digital frequency estimation technique by tracking the time drift of the reference oscillators.
-This technique takes advantage of the fact that the \ac{rf} \ac{lo} on a typical \ac{sdr} platform will, on average, have the same fractional frequency error as the system clock which it is derived from.
+The new indirect frequency estimation technique described in this paper takes advantage of the fact that the \ac{rf} \ac{lo} on a typical \ac{sdr} platform will, on average, have the same fractional frequency error as the system clock which it is derived from.
 Because of this, if the frequency error of the system clock can be estimated with a time jitter significantly lower than the \ac{lo} period, the frequency error of the carrier can be indirectly estimated and compensated for.
-This technique has several advantages over direct carrier spectral estimation and sequential carrier phase estimation techniques: \begin{enumerate} \item \textit{Unambiguity:} The \ac{twtt} technique directly estimates the system clock's time instead of the carrier phase; thus, there is no ambiguity resolution required unlike sequential carrier phase estimate-based techniques. \item \textit{Low Duty Cycle:} The variance of the \ac{twtt}-based frequency estimation is minimized by having short \ac{twtt} exchanges separated by a large amount of time, whereas the variance of spectral estimation techniques is minimized by integrating long duration frequency pulses.
-Because of this, the \ac{twtt}-based frequency estimation technique can provide lower variance estimates while maintaining low coordination overhead for the array. \item \textit{Doppler and Multipath Tolerance:} The \ac{twtt}-based technique estimates the time independent of time-varying channel state from multipath and Doppler shift, due to its two-way nature, so long as the channel is quasi-static over the synchronization epoch (i.e., the epoch is short relative to the evolution of the channel).
-While two-way spectral frequency estimates also separate the platform electrical states from the channel state, the requirement for increasing pulse duration to improve frequency estimation conflicts with the requirement to minimize the synchronization epoch duration to improve performance in time-varying channels. \end{enumerate} In \cite{merlo2023tmtt} it was shown that the high-accuracy \ac{twtt} technique could synchronize the system on the order of picoseconds, which should be sufficient to support beamforming directly at microwave frequencies based on prior analyses~\cite{nanzer2017open-loop-coher}.
-In this paper, we demonstrate this experimentally by sending a ``beamforming'' pulse via cables to independent channels on an oscilloscope to measure the individual electrical state coordination performance of each system during operation while it is performing fully wireless coordination.
-Over several experiments we demonstrate the practical array performance with incoherent clock sources and with coherent clock sources with a known fixed relative frequency offset between platforms to measure the lower bound on time and frequency estimation performance, and we compare it to the hybrid digital \ac{twtt} and analog wireless frequency syntonization technique described in~\cite{merlo2023tmtt}.
-In several experiments a linear guide is also used to induce Doppler shift with multiple large scatterers placed nearby to induce multipath.
-In these experiments we demonstrate time and phase coordination standard deviations of $\sim$\SI{60}{\pico\second}--\SI{70}{\pico\second} at 27\,dB \ac{snr} and a median coherent gain of 99\,\% in static and dynamic scenarios in the system with incoherent clocks, and an internode beamforming frequency \acp{rmse} of below 5\,ppb in static and dynamic scenarios in a two-node array.
+This technique has several advantages over direct carrier spectral estimation and sequential carrier phase estimation techniques: \begin{enumerate} \item \textit{Unambiguity:} The \ac{twtt} technique directly estimates the system clock's time instead of the carrier phase; thus, there is no ambiguity resolution required, unlike sequential carrier phase estimate-based techniques. \item \textit{Low Duty Cycle:} The variance of the \ac{twtt}-based frequency estimation is minimized by having short \ac{twtt} exchanges separated by a large amount of time, whereas the variance of spectral estimation techniques is minimized by integrating long duration frequency pulses.
+Because of this, the \ac{twtt}-based frequency estimation technique can provide lower variance estimates while maintaining low coordination overhead for the array. \item \textit{Doppler and Multipath Tolerance:} The \ac{twtt}-based technique estimates the time independent of time-varying channel state from multipath and Doppler shift, due to its two-way nature, so long as the channel is quasi-static over the synchronization epoch. (i.e., the epoch is short relative to the evolution of the channel).
+While two-way direct spectral frequency estimates also separate the platform electrical states from the channel state, the requirement for increasing pulse duration to improve frequency estimation conflicts with the requirement to minimize the synchronization epoch duration to improve performance in time-varying channels. \end{enumerate} In \cite{merlo2023tmtt} it was shown that the high-accuracy \ac{twtt} technique could synchronize the system on the order of picoseconds, which should be sufficient to support beamforming directly at microwave frequencies based on prior analyses~\cite{nanzer2017open-loop-coher}.
+In this paper, we demonstrate this experimentally using the fully digital method proposed in this paper and compare it to the hybrid digital \ac{twtt} and analog wireless frequency syntonization technique described in~\cite{merlo2023tmtt}.